 - Summer reading programs: just about every library has one, right?
 Book stores do too.

 - Parents reading aloud: it doesn’t matter how old your kids are; they still benefit greatly from hearing you read to them.
 Summer is a great time to explore some of those books you might not have picked up during the regular school year.
+Make a summer reading list or find one online to get started.

 - Kids reading aloud: this is so important for young readers to keep up their skills.
 Make them read to you (and to their siblings!).
 Here’s a list for beginning readers.